doitintl/CloudBlaster/README.md

 * Review `asset-list/asset-list.txt` (or another file you plan to use) and remove lines for any assets that you do not want to delete.
 * Add a comment `# Ready to delete` (or just add those words, case insensitive, to any comment line).
 * To run the Deleter (first building if needed), run `./mvn_build_and_run_deleter.sh`
   * The Deleter tries to delete the assets listed in `asset-list.txt` (configurable).
 * Notes:
+  * To see command line flags: Run`./build-and-run-deleter.sh -h`
   * You do not need to specify the project, as this is included in every asset path in `asset-list.txt`.
-  * Note that some assets cannot be deleted, such as attached Disks or the default GAE Service; or where permission is not available.
+  * Some assets cannot be deleted, such as attached Disks or the default GAE Service; or where permission is not available.
 There is no harm in having them in `asset-list.txt` -- you will just get an exception.
   * For speed, deletion is executed concurrently.
-* To see command line flags: Run`./build-and-run-deleter.sh -h`

 ### Building and running it with Docker
 * Install Docker as a prerequisite.
 * Run the following  scripts in the  `scripts` folder.
   * To build the Docker image, run `./build_docker.sh`
+  * Configuration:
+    * To run the container, make sure that the user-provided configuration `list-filter.yaml`, is in the `config` directory on your host machine (or specify its path in a parameter).
+    * The `config` directory is mapped between the container and your local host.
+      You can copy the default `list-filter.yaml`.
-* Lister: In the `scripts` folder, run `./in_docker_lister.sh`.
-See [above](#listing-the-assets) for tips on the command-line options and on the output.
+  * Lister: Run `./in_docker_lister.sh`.
+See [above](#listing-the-assets) for tips
+  on the command-line options and on the output.
-* Deleter: In the `scripts` folder, run `./in_docker_deleter.sh`.
+  * Deleter: Run `./in_docker_deleter.sh`.
 See [above](#deleting-listed-assets) for tips on the command-line options, and about adding a comment to the asset-list file to indicate readiness.

 ## Features